Topology and Localizations in a 2D Su-Schrieffer-Heeger Model with Domain Walls, Quasi-periodic Disorder and Periodic Hopping Modulations: Introduction

-In this respect, nearest neighbor 1D hopping models with Su-Schrieffer-Heeger type hopping alternations\cite{su} has been proved to be worth studying for its topological signatures which can well represent the system of carbon chains in Polyacetylene\cite{heeger}.
-Furthermore, the excitation spectrum in these type of systems may exhibit quasiparticles with fractionalized quantum numbers in their lower-dimensional ($i.e.,$ 0D) sub-systems.
-In one dimension, Jackiw and Rebbi\cite{rebbi} and Su, Schrieffer, and Hegger\cite{su} showed the charge of $e/2$ state is localized at a domain wall, a phenomena already realized physically in polyacetylene\cite{heeger}.
-The lattice dimerization results in two degenerate ground states, and the zero-mode with fractional charge accumulated at the domain wall interpolating between the degenerate vacua.
-These charge fractionalization can, however, be determined by the dissimilation of the bulk charge polarization of the two degenerate ground states.
-Recently Hou, Chamon, and Mudry (HCM) considered a graphenelike system to realized the idea of fractional charge in two dimensions ($2D$)\cite{hou}.
+Of late, the study of a two dimensional (2D) version of this SSH type bond alternations has gained momentum for its exotic topology, especially for being a candidate HOTI\cite{lee,liu,kar,karc}.
+Recently Hou, Chamon, and Mudry (HCM) considered a graphene-like system to realize the idea of fractional charges in two dimensions ($2D$)\cite{hou}.
 Their study reveals that a vortex in the order parameter for the Kekul\'{e}-type dimerization guarantees the presence of zero-energy states (ZES) with fractional charge.
-Latter, the study performed in Ref.\cite{lee} finds that the ground states of Kekul\'{e}-textured graphene, similar to $1D$ SSH chain, are characterized by a $\mathbb{Z}_{2}$ topological invariant $\nu_{2D}$.
+Later, the study performed in Ref.\cite{lee} finds that the ground states of Kekul\'{e}-textured graphene, similar to $1D$ SSH chain, are characterized by a $\mathbb{Z}_{2}$ topological invariant $\nu_{2D}$.

-Motivated by these developments, in this paper we consider a $2D$ SSH model with hopping parameters varying periodically in both $x$ and $y$ directions\cite{kar} and study its spectra in presence of an additional periodic hopping modulations.
-We also bring in domain walls in such systems to investigate their effect on spetra and topology.
-Disorders, which is hard to ignore in any real physical system, play an important role in shaping the localization scenario here.
-We consider quasiperiodic disorders in the 2D SSH model to find out how localization build up there both in the topological and trivial states.